AmonMunyai/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 Displays current working directory contents in a long format, with user and group IDs displayed numerically, and hidden files (starting with .).

+6-firstdirectory
+Creates a directory named my_first_directory in the /tmp/ directory.